-“When there is a higher terpene percentage on the label, the chances are the high will physically feel like it will last longer,” Sumi shares while adding an example about two popular strains—The Gasberry Pie versus the Slurricaine Mint.
-“Both [strains] sit at about 30%.
-One is $22 and the other is $41.
-What you’re paying for at that point clearly isn’t a THC difference, and they have comparable flavour profiles, but Slurricane Mint has nearly twice the amount of terpenes as Gasberry Pie,” she explains.
-“When you buy Slurriccane Mint, your high will last twice as long on the average hit compared to Gasberry Pie because of the higher terpene percentage.
-This means that you may smoke half as much, and your weed will last twice as long—it’s a better return on investment.”
+“Generally, as a rule of thumb, a higher terpene percentage on the label, the chances are the high will physically feel like it will last longer” Sumi shares while adding an example about two popular strains: The Gasberry Pie versus the Slurricaine Mint.
+“Both [strains] sit at about 30% yet one costs $22 and the other is $41.
+What you’re paying for at that point clearly isn’t a THC difference, and they have comparable flavour profiles, but Slurricane Mint has nearly twice the amount of terpenes as Gasberry Pie.”
+She explains.
+“So when you buy Slurriccane Mint your high will last twice as long on the average hit compared to Gasberry Pie, meaning that you may smoke half as much and have your weed last twice as long– it’s a better return on investment.”

-When it comes to playing video games, Sumi explains that a Sativa packed with the right terpenes helps maximize her gameplay, including helping her focus on all of the little elements in a game.
+When it comes to playing video games, Sumi explains that a Sativa packed with the right terpenes helps maximize her gameplay and focus on all of the little elements in a game.
 For example, if someone is playing a MOBA, there is a constant need to be assessing and stay aware while playing.
-“You need to keep aware of the mini-map so you know where other players are.
+She explains, “You need to keep aware of the mini-map so you know where other players are.
 You need to keep aware of what your opponents are doing, you need to keep aware of what the other lanes are doing.
-That can be difficult when sober but surprisingly, when you’re high on a Sativa, you really zero in on those little details.”
+And that can be difficult when sober but surprisingly, when you’re high on a Sativa, you really zero in on those little details.”